Low-Carbon Concrete Paves Way to Healthier Homes

 Overall, the present research has established that concrete floors can reduce the time mothers spend cleaning the home as they are easier to wipe down and sanitize.
 Notably, a 2009 Mexico-based study demonstrated that mothers had lower rates of stress and depression and higher self-testified satisfaction with life quality after concrete floor installation.

-Stanford Medicine is now considering how to practice medicine appropriately without generating significant waste.
-The project on “green” cement for flooring can be a model for incorporating public health with sustainability.
-This project involves collaborators from four disciplines: civil engineering, epidemiology, environmental engineering, and sustainability.
+Stanford Medicine is now exploring ways to practice healthcare responsibly, without generating excessive waste.
+The “green” cement flooring project serves as a model for integrating public health and sustainability.
+This initiative brings together experts from four disciplines—civil engineering, epidemiology, environmental engineering, and sustainability.

-Besides enhancing the housing infrastructure, the proposed “green” mix can help lower emissions across the $700 billion global concrete construction industry.
-Moreover, such public health interventions help mitigate the climate impact in low-lying nations such as Bangladesh, which is highly vulnerable to storms, sea-level rise, agricultural losses, and other intensified climate change impacts.
+In addition to improving housing infrastructure, the proposed “green” cement mix could significantly reduce emissions in the $700 billion global concrete construction industry.
+Furthermore, public health interventions like this are crucial in mitigating the climate impact in low-lying nations such as Bangladesh, which are highly vulnerable to storms, rising sea levels, agricultural losses, and other severe consequences of climate change.

 Journal Reference